Nutrition Education and Tools Project

 Please email WAFER Executive Director Erin Waldhart for more information and how to donate to this initiative.

 Pre-registration is necessary for all education sessions.
-We are currently accepting registrations for May 16th, 2017 offered by Gundersen Health System Dieticians and June 6th, 2017 offered by UW-Extension Nutrition Educators.
-Though income guidelines are not posted for registration, the population these sessions are focused on are for people who are classified as “low-income”.
+We are currently accepting registrations June 6th, July 11th and August 8th, 2017 offered by UW-Extension Nutrition Educators.
+Though income guidelines are not posted for registration, the population these sessions are focused on are for people who meet “low-income” guidelines.